The Escapist (2008 film): Extras

 The film is noted for featuring not only Irish WWE wrestler Sheamus (billed under his real name, Stephen Farrelly) in a main role but also future UFC star Conor McGregor as an extra playing a prisoner.

 Music

 The film features Leonard Cohen's version of "The Partisan" and British band Coldplay who wrote an eponymous song for the film which features on the end credits and on their bestselling album Viva la Vida or Death and All His Friends as a hidden track.

+Release

+The film premiered at the Sundance Film Festival on January 21, 2008.
+ThinkFilm had initially purchased North American distribution rights, but due to financial troubles, they ended up selling them to IFC Films.
+The film was released to on-demand platforms on April 1, 2009, followed by limited theatrical releases in New York and Los Angeles on April 3.

 Reception

 Critical reception

 The film received a rating of 67% on Rotten Tomatoes based on 45 reviews.
 The site's consensus: "A tense, smart prison break movie, The Escapist is a sharp debut from director Rupert Wyatt".

 Box office

 The North American box office total for the film was $13,439 with an additional $374,735 internationally for a worldwide total of $388,174.